Contrasting Photronics (NASDAQ:PLAB) and Fujifilm (OTCMKTS:FUJIY)

 |3.00

-Photronics currently has a consensus target price of $31.00, indicating a potential upside of 63.85%.
-Given Photronics’ higher possible upside, equities analysts clearly believe Photronics is more favorable than Fujifilm.
+Photronics currently has a consensus target price of $31.00, indicating a potential upside of 64.63%.
+Given Photronics’ higher possible upside, analysts clearly believe Photronics is more favorable than Fujifilm.

-88.4% of Photronics shares are held by institutional investors.
-Comparatively, 0.0% of Fujifilm shares are held by institutional investors.
-3.2% of Photronics shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+88.4% of Photronics shares are owned by institutional investors.
+Comparatively, 0.0% of Fujifilm shares are owned by institutional investors.
+3.2% of Photronics shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Summary